 Curriculum Proposals

 Any academic unit may initiate a new curriculum, but changes to an existing curriculum may only be initiated by the academic unit responsible for delivering that curriculum.
-Dropping a curriculum may require special routing and individuals should consult the K-State Handbook and other policies.
+Dropping a curriculum may require special routing, and individuals should consult the K-State Handbook and other policies.

 Adding a new curriculum requires substantially more documentation.
 Academic units seeking to create a new degree should discuss the degree with individuals in the Provost’s Office.
 The Provost’s office will help identify documentation that needs to be included.
 Some items that are frequently included with the proposal are identifying an assigned CIP code (obtained from Institutional Research or the Provost Office), student learning assessment plan, market survey, jobs for graduates, preparation for graduate work, budget, additional faculty/staff resources, etc.

 Unlike course descriptions, no standard exists for curricula format.
-All proposals for curricula changes should summarize the changes or additions, and provide the reason for the change, in the rationale.
-Proposals should include a before and after version as a file in Curriculog.
-Typically, the items that are being removed are crossed through and the added items are highlighted (underlined and either highlighted or in a different font color).
+All proposals for curricula changes should summarize the changes or additions and provide the reason for the change in the rationale..
+T

 Impacted Units

 Adding, dropping, or changing curriculum requirements can have a dramatic impact upon the university.
 The academic unit making the proposal must contact all potentially impacted units.
 Contacting these departments early in the process can increase collaboration, avoid disagreements, and create stronger degrees.
-See the contacting impacted units under the course section, earlier in this manual, for details about contacting and documenting the contact.

-The proposing unit should recognize that the impact may not only be limited to academic units.
-Such offices as the Graduate School, Libraries, IT services, K-State Online may need to be contacted if there is going to be an impact.
-Additionally, if a program is requiring something beyond the standard admissions procedures, the Recruitment and Admissions Office should be contacted.
+The proposing unit should recognize that the impact may not be limited only to academic units.
+Offices such as the Graduate School, Libraries, and IT services, may need to be contacted if there is going to be an impact.
+Additionally, if a program requires something beyond the standard admissions procedures, the Recruitment and Admissions Office should be contacted.
 For new programs, these offices should be contacted early so that preparations can begin to be made to have a successful launch of the program.